IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

-In the code above we use *PropertyAccessing* extenton method.
-Be sure you are aware of [Passing arguments as non-observales and observables](#passing-arguments-as-non-observales-and-observables): in the code above first argument of *PropertyAccessing* extention method is passed as **non-observable**.
-In the following code first argument of *PropertyAccessing* extention method is passed as **observable**.
+In the code above we use *PropertyAccessing* extension method.
+Be sure you are aware of [Passing arguments as non-observales and observables](#passing-arguments-as-non-observales-and-observables): in the code above first argument of *PropertyAccessing* extension method is passed as **non-observable**.
+In the following code first argument of *PropertyAccessing* extension method is passed as **observable**.
 ```csharp
 using System;
 using System.ComponentModel;